stockviz/blog/momentum/readme.md

 What happens if you use momentum indices instead of market-cap indices in a typical GEM implementation?
 Why it makes sense and a backtest: [Global Equities Momentum, Part III](https://stockviz.biz/index.php/2019/01/26/global-equities-momentum-part-iii/)

+What happens if you use alternative formation periods?
+A backtest: [Global Equities Momentum, Part IV](https://stockviz.biz/index.php/2019/01/28/global-equities-momentum-part-iv/)

 Charts: [Country-wise momentum heat-maps](https://stockviz.biz/2019/01/23/msci-country-wise-momentum-indices/)